Client Development Setup

 Build Issues

-Frontend build errors: Verify Node.js and pnpm versions, then try deleting node_modules and reinstalling.
+Frontend build errors: Verify Bun is installed, then try deleting node_modules and reinstalling.

 Runtime Issues